8 Common Sales Objections and How to Overcome Them

-Sales objections are reasons provided by a potential customer to a sales representative to avoid a purchase, meeting, or future communication.
-However, a sales objection isn't necessarily a hard "no." It can be an obstacle you need to overcome.
+Sales objections are the reasons a potential customer provides to a sales representative to avoid a purchase, meeting, or future communication.
+However, a sales objection isn't necessarily a hard "no." It can simply be an obstacle you need to overcome.

 If your sales reps gave up whenever someone was unsure about your service, your pipeline would be empty.
 That's why you need an objection-handling strategy.
 This approach gives your teams actionable tips and carefully crafted messaging to take on the most common sales objectives.

 3 Steps for Handling Sales Objections

-Whether an SDR is overcoming objections in phone sales or via emails, these three steps are crucial to reply handling:
+Whether an SDR is overcoming objections via phone sales or emails, these three steps are crucial in reply handling:

 Being attentive is essential to make a lead feel heard and gives you an understanding of the person on the other side of a conversation.
 While you listen, you may get a chance to catch an objection before it even presents itself.

-A brush-off usually doesn't have a back-up story, and with an excellent reply-handling strategy, it can be overturned from a sales objection into a sales conversation.
+A brush-off usually doesn't have a backup story, but with an excellent reply-handling strategy, it can be overturned from a sales objection into a sales conversation.

 Types of Common Sales Objections

-Every SDR you hire should be trained to handle sales objections, and while some of those require creativity, you may want to create scripts and canned responses.
+Every SDR should be trained to handle sales objections, and while some of those require creativity, you should create scripts and canned responses.
 Whether it’s an email or a call, a document with common sales objections and answers will make the work easier.

-It is the most common sales objection you’ll hear because sales purchases usually come with some financial risks.
+This is the most common sales objection because sales purchases usually come with some financial risks.
 To overcome this, you have to shift the conversation toward the value of your services.

 This sales objection rebuttal can look like this: